peterbourgon/ff/README.md

 tab completion, colorized output, etc. are orthogonal to command tree parsing, and can be easily provided by the consumer.

-See [the examples directory](examples/) for sample CLI applications.
+See [the examples directory](examples/) for some CLI tools built with commands.